esjastad/SpaceVagrant/README.md

 ## Videos
 Here is a video link of Erik Jastad playing and talking about the game demo.
 https://www.youtube.com/watch?v=cVWJCiD8Zzw&feature=youtu.be

 Here is the part 1,2, and 3 video links of Erik Jastad showing how to look around the editor and our UE4 project.
+### (These videos were recorded as one long video that needed to be broken up to fit youtubes video length limit of 15 minutes)
 https://www.youtube.com/watch?v=N6HIIw4e168&feature=youtu.be - part1
 https://www.youtube.com/watch?v=K375o11XnNQ&feature=youtu.be - part2
 https://www.youtube.com/watch?v=wnf5tjAEb-M&feature=youtu.be - part3

-These videos were recorded as one long video that needed to be broken up to fit youtubes video length limit of 15 minutes.

 # Sources
 * https://docs.unrealengine.com/en-US/index.html  - This is generic documentation used for Uneal engine